Regular graphs of large girth and arbitrary degree: Introduction

 This implies that for $d\ge 5$,

 It is not known if this bound is tight.
-A convenient way to formulate what should be understood by ``tight'', is to consider large graphs, and even better, an infinite family of constant degree regular graphs.
-Let us recall the following definition: a family of $d$-regular graphs $\{G_n\}_{n\in \N}$ is said to have {\em large girth} if there exists a constant $c>0$ independent of $n$ (eventually dependent on $d$), such that:
+A convenient way to formulate what is meant by ``tight'', is to consider large graphs, and even better, infinite family of constant degree regular graphs.
+Let us recall the following definition: a family of $d$-regular graphs $\{G_n\}_{n\in \N}$ is said to have {\em large girth} if there exists a constant $c>0$ independent of $n$ (but possibly dependent on $d$), such that:

+The property of large girth, besides its own theoretical interest, can be applied to LDPC codes.
+This approach was pioneered by Margulis in~\cite{Ma82}, where he gave the first constructive example of a family of LDPC codes of unbounded minimum distance by providing explicit families of regular graphs of large girth.
+Another important application of large girth graphs to LDPC codes can be found in~\cite{Ta81}.

-Given an infinite family $\{G_n\}_n$ of $d$-regular graph, let us define:
+Given an infinite family of $d$-regular graph, let us define: